lmccart/the-changing-room/sound/README.md

 2. Run `python prep-sounds.py` to generate longer versions of audio files in `sound/sounds-longer/`.
 The script creates `sound/sounds-long` along the way, but it should remove this folder by the end.

-3. Run `python generate-meditation.py` to create meditation tracks for each emotion (e.g. *afraid-anxious.mp3*).
+3. Run `python generate-meditation.py` to create meditation tracks for each emotion (e.g. *afraid-anxious.mp3*) for the desired primary or second language.
+Set `use_primary` to `True` to use the primary language for the intro and `False` to use the secondary language for the intro.
 Make sure you have both `ffmpeg` and `sox` packages installed; both can be installed with Homebrew.
 Missing Python packages can be installed with `pip install`.

 4. The script should move the created meditation tracks from `sound/recordings/final` to `sound/sounds-reflection`.
 If this does not happen, you will need to do it manually.
 You may delete the `sound/recordings` folder after this.